jasminex21/internshipDatabase/README.md

 There are four tabs:

-- **Create entries**: enter information about each internship you apply for
+- **Create entries**: enter information about each internship you've applied for

 ![image](https://github.com/jasminex21/internshipDatabase/assets/109494334/aeec879c-9981-4503-8660-5429cc1e8115)